Department of Planning, Public Policy & Management

 - Barclay Gibbs Jones Award, 2009, best dissertation in planning, Association of Collegiate Schools of Planning (ACSP)

-Gerardo Sandoval and Jane Rongerude.
+Sandoval, Gerardo and Rongerude, Jane.
 “Telling a story that must be heard: Participatory indicators as tools for community empowerment”.
-Journal of Community Practice, (Forthcoming).
+Journal of Community Practice 23, no. 3-4 (2015): 404-414.

 Olivos, Edward and Sandoval, Gerardo.
 “Latina/o identities, the racialization of work, and the global reserve army of labor: Becoming Latino in Postville, Iowa.”
 Ethnicities 15, no. 2 (2015): 190-210.